-Objects 500 to 510 shown in FIG. 4c are themselves made up of further sub-blocks of information that may be selectively collected to define the objects and resulting pages that ultimately constitute the application presented to the user in an interactive text and graphic session.
+Also in accordance with the invention, object 500 to 510 shown in FIG. 4c are themselves made up of further subblocks of information that may be selectively collected to define the objects and resulting pages that ultimately constitute the application presented to the user in an interactive text and graphic session.